 Lankule tells Sidi that she must stop carrying heavy loads on her head.
 The effect is her neck will shrink which he likens to squashed drawings of his pupils.
 He also complains of Sidi’s traditional way of wearing that exposes her shoulders and outline of her breasts.

 Sidi has had enough of Lankule that she asks if she can take the pail.
-However, Lankule refuses asking her to first marry her.
+However, Lankule refuses asking her to first marry him.
 Sidi replies she has no problem with that.
-She can marry him on any day as long as he pays the bride price.
-Lankule refuses but Sidi insists she won't become the laughingstock in the village.
+She can marry him on any day as long as he pays her bride price.
+Lankule is adamant he won't pay the brideprice and Sidi insists she won't allow to be married without her brideprice having been paid as she'll become a laughingstock in the village.

-Lankule offers the reason he can’t pay the bride price which he likens to buying a heifer off the market stalls.
+Lankule offers the reason he can’t pay the brideprice which he likens to buying a heifer off the market stalls.
 He describes to Sidi the married life of civilized people.
-He kisses her but Sidi is repelled by that behaviour terming it as unclean.
+He kisses her but Sidi is repelled by that behaviour terming it unclean.

 As they are talking, they hear a crowd of youth and drummers.
-Sidi demands Lankule to giver her the bucket or else the people will jeer at her.
+Sidi demands Lankule to give her the bucket or else the people will jeer at her.

-The girls feed Sidi with information about the lost traveller - A man from another world who talks in an accent they are not used to.
-Sidi enquires if the stranger returned with the magazine he had promised; a magazine that will announce Sidi’s beauty all over the world.
+The girls feed Sidi with information about the lost traveller - a man from another world who speaks in a foreign accent.
+Sidi enquires if the stranger has returned with the magazine he had promised; a magazine that will announce her beauty to the world.

 The stranger was traveling somewhere when his car broke down.
 He restarted it but it failed.
 He climbed out of the car, checked the tyres and climbed in.
 He ignited the engine but the car didn’t give in.
 He picked up his camera and helmet and took a swig from his flask of whisky before putting it into his pocket.
 He began the trek to find a nearby village.

 He heard a girl singing somewhere from the bush.
 He shook his head, drank his whisky again convinced he was suffering from sun-stroke.
 He threw the empty bottle.
 He heard a scream and torrents of abusive words.
 He tiptoed to where the female’s voice was coming from.
 What he saw made him unhitch his camera.
-Not focussing where he was stepping on as he tried to find a good position to take several pictures of the girl who was bathing in a pool of water; he plunged into the water.
+Not focusing where he was stepping on as he tried to find a good position to take several pictures of the girl who was bathing in a pool of water; he plunged into the water.
 The young woman screamed and ran to the village with a part of her cloth covering her.
 The stranger followed a little later wringing out the water from his clothes.
-Sidi returned with the villagers who hauled the stranger off to the town centre.
+The stranger was hauled off to the town centre by an irate mob.

 Baroka, the chief of Illunjire sympathized with the stranger.
 He besieged the villagers not to kill him.
 He ordered dry clothes for him and a feast in his honour.
-The stranger took pictures of the party and Sidi who was dancing.
-The stranger drank the local brew he was offered.
-However, he rushed out with his hand held to his mouth.
+He captured several pictures of the party and Sidi who was dancing.

 Sidi is engrossed in the pictures of herself in the magazine.
 Following behind is Lankule who’s carrying a bundle of firewood for Sidi.
-Sadiku meets them on the road leading to and from the town centre.
+Sadiku meets them on the road leading to and from the village's town.

-Sadiku convinces Sidi to accept to be Baroka’s wife when she refuses the request.
-Sidi asks Sadiku why Baroka is requesting her to be his wife after her images are published in the magazine.
-Sadiku tells her if she doesn’t want to be Baroka’s wife; she should accept Baroka’s personal invitation to supper at his palace.
-Sidi tells Sadiku that she wasn’t born the previous day.
-She knows Baroka’s tricks.
+Sadiku asks Sidi to be Baroka’s wife.
+Sidi asks Sadiku why Baroka is requesting for her hand after her images are published in the magazine.
+Why didn’t he ask her to be his wife before her beauty was exposed to the world?
+Since she has refused to become Baroka’s wife, Sadiku requests her to accept Baroka’s supper invitation at his house to celebrate the fame she's has brought to the village.
+Sidi tells Sadiku that she wasn’t born the previous day that she isn't conversant with Baroka’s tricks.

 It is at this point Lankule reveals to Sidi the other side of Baroka.
-She narrates how Baroka foiled the Public Works attempt to build a railway line through Illunjire.
+He narrates how Baroka foiled the Public Works attempt to build a railway line through Illunjire.

-Baroka is lying in the bed while his life wife, Ailatu is pulling out the hairs from his armpit.
+At his palace, Baroka is lying on the bed while his youngest wife, Ailatu, is pulling out hairs from his armpit.
 She asks Baroka how she’s fairing on the task.
 Baroka tells her she’s being over-gentle with the pull.
-She tells him she will improve but Baroka tells her she need not bother because he intends to marry again.
+She tells him she will improve but Baroka tells her she shouldn’t bother about it because he intends to marry another young woman.
 Ailatu becomes angry.
 She plucks the hairs violently.
 Baroka orders her out of the room when Sadiku enters.

 Baroka asks if she’s brought a balm because of the pain he’s feeling under his armpit.
-Sadiku tells Baroka that Sidi has refused both of his proposals terming him old and that she can’t sap with married men.
+Sadiku tells him that Sidi has refused both of his proposals.
+She considers him old and she can’t sap with married men.
 Baroka is astonished to be called old.
 He recounts to Sadiku his youth life and how brave and strong he was.
 Nevertheless, he reveals to Sadiku a secret he hopes she won’t disclose to anybody.
-He tells her his manhood is no longer functioning.
-Sadiku can’t believe it.
-Baroka warns her not to tell anybody and praises her that she surpasses all women as the queen.
+He tells her he can no longer function in bed.
+Sadiku is astonished to hear that.
+Baroka warns her not to tell anybody.

 Sidi is standing by the classroom window, admiring her images on the magazine.
 She watches Sadiku in astonishment who is oblivious of her presence.
-She places a curved figure of the Bale in front of the ‘Odun’ tree.
-She dances around the tree, chanting “Take warning, my masters we’ll scotch you in the end.”
+Sadiku places a curved figure of the Bale in front of the ‘Odun’ tree.
+She dances around the tree, chanting “Take warning, my masters, we’ll scotch you in the end.”

-Sidi enquires why she is behaving as an insane person.
+Sidi enquires why she is behaving insanely.
 Sadiku reveals to Sidi the secret.
 Sidi leaps in the air, happy to hear the good news.
 She exclaims, “We won!
 We won!
 Hurray for womankind!”
 They don’t recognize Lankule who has joined their presence.
-They dance around the tree chanting “Take warning, my masters we’ll scotch you in the end.”
+They dance around the tree chanting “Take warning, my masters, we’ll scotch you in the end.”

-Sidi mentions to Sadiku that she wants to pretend to be repentant to Baroka but the intention is to poke fun at him.
+Sidi mentions to Sadiku that she wants to pay Baroka a visit.
+Her intention is to poke fun at Baroka’s impotency.
 Lankule pleads with her not to go but Sidi tells her as long as she doesn’t reveal to Baroka of the secret, she can go and ridicule Baroka.

 She finds Baroka wrestling with his left man (warrior/bodyguard).
-Baroka asks why she has arrived at his bedroom unannounced.
-She replies she has found nobody in the entrance to his bedroom.
+Baroka asks her why she has arrived at his bedroom unannounced.
+She replies she didn’t find anybody at the entrance to his bedroom.
 Baroka laments at this intrusion.

-Baroka reveals to Sidi a stamping machine he owns.
+Baroka reveals to Sidi of a stamping machine he owns.
 He tells Sidi the stamps will contain her images which will announce to the world her beauty.
-Baroka’s lament of how people talk ill of him, which isn’t true, and how his office task is tiresome leads Sidi to lean on Baroka’s shoulder.
+Baroka groans how people talk ill of him and how his office task is tiresome.
+A moment later Sidi leans on Baroka’s shoulder.

 Lankule wonders why Sidi is late.
-It’s evening and Sidi hasn’t returned.
+It is in the evening and Sidi hasn’t returned.
 He thinks something bad must have happened to her.

 Suddenly, she leaves.
 Lankule requests Sadiku to find out where she has gone.
 She returns with the news Sidi is packing her things and oiling herself as a bride does before her wedding.

-Sidi, accompanied by a crowd and musicians hands Baroka the magazine that contains her images.
+Sidi, accompanied by a crowd and musicians hands Lankule the magazine that contains her images.
 Sidi reveals to Lankule she is heading to Baroka’s place.
-Lankule’s thought is that Sidi wants to get married in the evening, wondering why she is in a hurry.
-Sidi requests Sadiku to bless her.
+She asks Sadiku to bless her.